Azure/vscode-azure-batch-tools/README.md

 All commands are in the 'Azure' category.

-* **Azure: Create Batch Job:** Creates an Azure Batch job from the job template in the active tab.
-(It doesn't yet support plain old job JSON.)
-If the template has parameters, it will prompt for the values to use for this job.
+* **Azure: Create Batch Job:** Creates an Azure Batch job from the job template or job JSON in the active tab.
+If the active tab is a template, the command prompts for a value for each template parameter.
 If there is a parameters file in the same directory (named the same as the job template, but with the extension `.parameters.json`), then it will use any values in this file (but will prompt for any values not given in the file).

-* **Azure: Create Batch Pool:** Similar to Create Batch Job but creates a pool from a template.
-(Again, plain pool JSON is not yet supported.)
+* **Azure: Create Batch Pool:** Similar to Create Batch Job but creates a pool from a template or JSON.

 # Contributing